Friday, August 8, 2008

 Well fed cats live within the 12 century walled in city of Carcassonne.

-Well fed cats live within the 12 century walled
+Well-fed cats live within the 12th-century walled

-in city of
+In the city of

 Carcassonne.